-If you have concerns about the actions of a co-descision-maker, guardian or trustee or an agent, call the Information and Reporting Line 1-888-357-9339.
+If you have concerns about the actions of a co-decisionmaker, guardian or trustee or an agent, call the Information and Reporting Line 1-888-357-9339.

 Personal Directives are legal documents that you can write in case something happens and you cannot make your own personal decisions in the future.

-Changes have been made to the Personal Directives Act making it easier for Albertans to ensure their wishes are followed should they be unable to make decision for themselves.
+The Personal Directives Act helps Albertans ensure their wishes are followed should they be unable to make decision for themselves.